 |EDSP 545||Exceptional Children in the Regular Classroom||3|

 After Student Teaching: Satisfactory dispositions assessment; All coursework completed with 3.0 cumulative GPA; 2.5 cumulative GPA in Art content/prerequisite course requirements; 2.0 or higher in each student teaching; Satisfactory certification teacher performance assessment (TPA); Passing scores on required PRAXIS content and PLT exams; Positive recommendation from Middle/Secondary Program Committee.

 |EDTP 503||Developing Cross-Cultural Competence: Teaching Students from Diverse Backgrounds 2||3|

 |EDTP 620||Reading and Writing Across the Curriculum 2||3|

 Can be taken at any point in the program; at least one must be at the 600 level

-Satisfactory dispositions assessment; All program coursework with 3.0 cumulative GPA (and no more than a total of two "C's" in degree courses); Satisfactory degree teacher performance assessment (TPA).
+Satisfactory dispositions assessment; all program coursework with 3.0 cumulative GPA (and no more than a total of two grades of C in degree courses); satisfactory degree teacher performance assessment (TPA).

-Students not enrolled during the semester in which they intend to graduate must register for master's candidacy as outlined in the Graduate Catalog "Academic Policies, Procedures, and Requirements.", under the section called academic policies and requirements.
+Students not enrolled during the semester in which they intend to graduate must register for master's candidacy as outlined in the Graduate Catalog.

 Teacher certification requirements are subject to change.
 Before registering for certification test(s), please refer to the Education Professional Standards Board (EPSB) website at www.epsb.ky.gov or www.ets.org/praxis for current requirements.